cfeenstra67/CFGradient/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Example of animating curveConstant on a CFGradientView:

 ![image](https://cloud.githubusercontent.com/assets/24579331/24692032/f588f184-19a4-11e7-992d-ed431b21b1c0.gif)

+CFGradientLayer Properties:

+gradientType- either AxialGradient or RadialGradient.
+Exactly what it sounds like.
+Animatable

+startColor- CGColorRef used at the beginning of the gradient.
+If radial, this is at the center of the layer, and if axial it is at the startPoint of the layer

+endColor- CGColorRef, opposite of startColor

+startPoint- CGPoint that is used as the relative start point for the gradient if the gradient type is axial.
+Values for x and y should be between 0 and 1.

+endPoint- CGPoint, opposite of startPoint

+radius- CGFloat used as the relative radius if the gradient type is radial.
+Value should be between 0 and 1.

+curveConstant- CGFloat used to define the gradient curve.
+Value should be between 0 and 1.

 ## Requirements